Tony Currie (ice hockey)

-Anthony Currie (born November 12, 1957) is a Canadian former ice hockey forward who spent 8 seasons in the National Hockey League between 1977 and 1985 with the St. Louis Blues, Vancouver Canucks, and Hartford Whalers.
+Anthony Currie (born November 12, 1957) is a Canadian former ice hockey forward who spent eight seasons in the National Hockey League between 1977 and 1985 with the St. Louis Blues, Vancouver Canucks, and Hartford Whalers.
 Currie also spent several years in the minor leagues, and the last several years of his career were spent in Europe, where he played in Germany, Switzerland, and Italy, retiring in 1990.

-Playing career
+Early life

-As a youth, Currie played in the 1970 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Oromocto.
+Currie was born in Sydney Mines.
+As a youth, he played in the 1970 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Oromocto.

+Career

 Currie was a selected 63rd overall in the 1977 NHL amateur draft by the St. Louis Blues following a 73-goal season for the Portland Winter Hawks of the WHL.
-He would play 22 games for the Blues in 1977–78, and spend most of his first three professional seasons alternately dominating minor-pro and struggling to make an impact on the Blues.
-He would finally stake his claim to a roster spot in 1979–80, posting 19 goals in 40 games once called up to St. Louis.
-In 1980–81, he would have his finest NHL season recording 55 points in 61 games, helping the Blues to a 2nd place overall finish in the regular season.
-In the playoffs, he played the best hockey of his career, recording 16 points and a then franchise record 12 assists in 11 games.
+He played 22 games for the Blues in 1977–78.
+During the 1979–80 season, he posting 19 goals in 40 games once called up to St. Louis.
+In 1980–81, he recorded 55 points in 61 games, helping the Blues to a second place overall finish in the regular season.
+In the playoffs, he recorded 16 points and a then-franchise record 12 assists in 11 games.